rachel-yost/Final-Project-2650/README.md

 ## The Algorithm

-| ![Figure 4](Figure 4.png) |
-|:--:|
-| **Figure 4: Basic Pseudo-Labeling Algorithm** |

-As previously stated, the model used in this paper is a convolution neural network (CNN) that functions similarly to the algorithms we have seen in class and in homework assignments.
+As previously stated, the model used in this paper is a convolution neural network (CNN) that trains similarly to the algorithms we have seen in class and in homework assignments.
 The network parameters are initialized randomly and then optimized using mini-batch gradient descent by training on the data.

 In order to optimize the network parameters, we first need to get initial soft pseudo-labels for the unlabeled data.
 To do so, the CNN is trained on the labeled data, $$D_l$$, for 10 epochs as a "warm-up".
 Then, the warm-up model is used to fit initial softmax predictions to the unlabeled data, $$D_u$$.
 The combined labeled and pseudo-labeled data are then used to further train the network.

+| ![Figure 4](Figure 4.png) |
+|:--:|
+| **Figure 4: Basic Pseudo-Labeling Algorithm** |

 In each epoch, the parameters $$\theta$$ are updated using gradient descent on the loss function $$\ell$$ for each mini-batch, and the softmax predictions for each of the unlabeled observations are stored.
 Recall the basic loss function is the categorical cross-entropy loss

 $$\ell^*=-\sum^N_{i=1}\tilde{y_i}^T\log(h_{\theta}(x_i))$$